flopezag/fiware-sla/README.md

      -H 'X-Auth-Token: <Ceilometer service token>' | jq
 ```

-If you want to get more details about the use of OpenStack Monsca API, please take a look to the official
+If you want to get more details about the use of OpenStack Monasca API, please take a look to the official
 documentation about it in [monasca-api](https://github.com/openstack/monasca-api).

 ## Deployment